Jamie-Cui/doom/README.md

 # doom.d

 This is Jamie's private doom emacs config.
+Note that this config is yet to be stable.